 While organizing your debt, also organize your finances.
 Figure out what you are wasting money on or what you might be able to cut out of your life.
 Are you still paying for that gym membership from 5 years ago that you never use?
 Can you cut down on your car insurance payments?
 Do you need to buy name brand groceries?
 Every little bit will help.
-If you need help getting organized, try personal finance organization sites like Mint, Manilla or Personal Capital.
+If you need help getting organized, try personal finance organization sites like Mint, or Personal Capital.
 They will give you a better idea of what you are spending money on and what you might be able to cut out of your life.

 Easier said than done, right?
 There are ways to bring down your debt without severely cutting into your income.
 First, pay off the balances with the highest interest rates.
 If you keep collecting high interest on your debt, you are never going to be able to dig out of the hole.
 Also, if you are over the limit on any of your credit cards, try paying those off next to avoid any over-limit fees that you might be racking up.
 Avoiding fees and interest is always a good way to get ahead of debt.

 You can also get in touch with your credit card lenders to see if there is a cheaper way to pay down your balance, especially if you are way over your limit and are having trouble paying it down.
 Many credit card lenders, in an effort to get their money back, will negotiate deals with cardholders in order to more easily pay down their balance.
 It could be they will stop charging you fees if you agree to pay more each month, or they may knock off a few hundred dollars or more from the debt if you agree to pay it off in one lump sum.
 Whatever deal they offer you, just make sure that they will be reporting it to the credit bureaus as “paying as agreed,” otherwise your credit score could take a hit.
-If you need to get a small loan to help you, try Prosper, which lends you money from other people instead of a bank.
+If you need to get a small loan to help you, try Upstart, which lends you money from other people instead of a bank.

 Speaking of credit scores, the next thing to do is check your credit reports and scores to see what damage your debt may have caused them.
 If you only want to survey the damage and make the necessary changes to raise your score, you can apply for your free credit reports through the government; every person gets access to all three of their reports once a year, but this doesn’t include credit scores.
 If you would rather keep track of the improvements you are making to your scores, you can sign up for a credit report monitoring service which will keep track of all three of your scores.

 If you need to rebuild your credit score, there are a few things you can do.
 First, if your score is really bad and all of your credit cards have been closed, try signing up for a secured credit card in order to build your credit back up.
 Secured credit cards are specifically for people looking to build their credit and most report to all three credit bureaus monthly.
-Another last-ditch step would be to sign up for a credit repair service.
+Another last-ditch step would be to sign up for one of the best credit repair services.
 The best of these services will work with the credit card lenders to raise your credit score through goodwill outreach or loopholes in credit law.
 Just be careful, although many of these services offer a guarantee, they only guarantee to raise your score, they never say by how much.